inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Schedulers
 ~~~~~~~~~~

-Scheduler modules decide which queue can send a packet, when the
+Scheduler modules decide which queue can send a packet when the
 interface is ready to transmit one.
 They have several input gates and
 one output gate.

 Modules that are connected to the inputs of a scheduler must implement
 the :cpp:`IPacketQueue` C++ interface.
-Schedulers also implement
+Schedulers also implement the
-:cpp:`IPacketQueue`, so they can be cascaded to other schedulers, and
+:cpp:`IPacketQueue` interface, so they can be cascaded to other
-can be used as the output module of :ned:`IPacketQueue`’s.
+schedulers and used as the output module of :ned:`IPacketQueue`'s.

-There are several possible scheduling discipline (first come/first
+There are several possible scheduling disciplines (first come/first
 served, priority, weighted fair, weighted round-robin, deadline-based,
 rate-based).
-INET contains implementation of priority and weighted
+INET contains an implementation of priority and weighted
 round-robin schedulers.

 .. _ug:sec:diffserv:priority-scheduler: